 When it comes to picking out your federal student loan servicer, unfortunately, you don’t have a say in the matter.
-The Department of Education has complete control, and it assigns all borrowers to one of nine student loan servicers.
+The U.S. Department of Education has complete control — it automatically assigns all borrowers to a student loan servicer.

-As a member of the Big Four, Nelnet could likely be your loan servicer.
+Nelnet is a major player in federal student loan servicing and is likely to be your loan servicer.
 In fact, the company services nearly 20% of all federal loans.
 If you’ve just been assigned to Nelnet, you may wonder what to expect.

 Is Nelnet a good student loan servicer?

 If you’ve been assigned Nelnet as your student loan servicer, you may have actually dodged a bullet.
-Yes, you’ve been assigned to one of the Big Four.
-But you can be thankful that you haven’t been assigned to Navient or FedLoan Servicing.
+Yes, you’ve been assigned to one of the big student loan servicers.
+But you can be thankful that you haven’t been assigned to Navient or FedLoan Servicing — both of which have now exited the federal loan servicing business.

-In May 2019, Student Loan Planner ranked each student loan servicer using complaint data from the Consumer Financial Protection Bureau (CFPB).
+A year later, in May 2019, Student Loan Planner® ranked each student loan servicer using complaint data from the Consumer Financial Protection Bureau (CFPB).
 Once again, Nelnet fared much better than Navient — which received an astounding 45% of all student loan servicing complaints — and FedLoan Servicing.

 All that is good news if you have Nelnet as your servicer.
 But the bad news is that you could still run into issues.